 Generally, the condition is sporadic, although some overlap in immunogenic features between certain viruses and aquaporin-4 water channel have been identified 8.

-MRI is the modality of choice.
-In addition to the orbits, the brain and the spinal cord should be imaged.
+MRI is the modality of choice for NMOSD and the orbits, brain and spinal cord should be imaged in suspected cases.

 - optic nerves appearing hyperintense and swollen on T2 weighted sequences and enhancing on T1 C+